Swaymbhu-git/AI-Realtime-Collaborative-Code-Editor/README.md

 ---

-## ☁️ Deployment - Taking CodeSync to the World! 🚀
+## ☁️ Deployment - Taking SlateAssist to the World! 🚀

 * **Frontend:** Deployed with the speed and simplicity of **<ins>[Vercel](https://vercel.com/)</ins>**.
 * **Backend:** Running smoothly on the reliable infrastructure of **<ins>[Render](https://render.com/)</ins>**.